Azure-Samples/aks-store-demo/README.md

 ```bash
 azd up
 ```
+> [!WARNING]

-> Note: When selecting an Azure region, make sure to choose one that supports all the services used in this app including Azure OpenAI, Azure Kubernetes Service, Azure Service Bus, and Azure Cosmos DB.
+> When selecting an Azure region, make sure to choose one that supports all the services used in this app including Azure OpenAI, Azure Kubernetes Service, Azure Service Bus, Azure Cosmos DB, Azure Log Analytics Workspace, Azure Monitor workspace, and Azure Managed Grafana.

 Once the deployment is complete, you can verify all the services are running and the app is working by following these steps: